ProblemMan/Aerth/notes.md

  - ultrawarm false.. definitely false
  - natrual.. up for debate on this.
 Not sure if clocks should work.
  - Obsidian 'meteors' generating around alot

+ **Annoying mods**
+  - Tinkers, doesn't have config for slimes spawning on slimy grass
+  - AE2, doesn't use the vanilla system for generating meteorites.